mouseless/baked/unreleased.md

 - `ProblemDetails` feature now no longer searches domain assemblies and `IExceptionHandler` implementations are required to be added in `ConfigurationOverrider` feature
+- `LayerConfigurator` now provides `Use<T>` helper to use phase artifacts and no longer provides access to application context

 ## Library Upgrades